Why work with certified language services providers?

 The most popular quality standards that must be met by language service providers to ensure the quality of their products and services are ISO 17100, ISO 9001 and ISO 13485 for medical devices

 CPSL: committed to quality and the satisfaction of our clients

 For over 18 years, CPSL has proved its commitment to quality.
 In 2004, CPSL went a step further in its commitment to quality and continuous improvement earning its certification in the ISO 9001 standard, which it has renewed annually since then.
 Moreover, it has obtained certification in the ISO 13485 standard pertaining to medical devices, thus becoming one of the few expert translation companies in the life sciences industry that can ensure service quality for this sensitive market.
 Finally, in 2016 CPSL earned certification in ISO 17100, a standard that is specific to the translation industry (this standard replaces UNE 15038).
-However, CPSL’s commitment does not end with becoming certified and renewing all the standards that are relevant to our business activity; CPSL also participates actively in the development of new standards through Livia Florensa, CPSL’s CEO, who became a member of Technical Committee for Translation Services #174 in 2012.
-As an expert, Livia is participating in the development of numerous ISO standards for the industry, including ISO 17100.
-She has also been project leader in the development of ISO 18587, which regulates the post-editing of machine translated texts and was published in April 2017.
+However, CPSL’s commitment does not end with becoming certified and renewing all the standards that are relevant to our business activity; CPSL also participates actively in the development of new standards since 2012, such as the development of ISO 18587, the post-editing standard for machine translation outputs.

 Get your MD and IVD EU Regulations just right!Download your Whitepaper now!